 Basis for our determination

-The law imposes certain excise taxes on the taxable expenditures of private foundations (Code Section 4945).
-A taxable expenditure is any amount a private foundation pays as a grant to an individual for travel, study, or other similar purposes.
-However, a grant that meets all of the following requirements of Code Section 4945(g) is not a taxable expenditure.
+IRC Section 4945 imposes excise taxes on the taxable expenditures of private foundations.
+A taxable expenditure is any amount a private foundation pays as a grant to an individual for travel, study or other similar purposes.
+However, a grant that meets all the following requirements of IRC Section 4945(g) is not a taxable expenditure.

 - The foundation awards the grant on an objective and nondiscriminatory basis.

 - The IRS approves in advance the procedure for awarding the grant.

 - The grant is a scholarship or fellowship subject to the provisions of IRC Section 117(a).

 - The grant is to be used for study at an educational organization described in IRC section 170(b)(1)(A)(ii).